secretstartups/handbook/sites/handbook/source/handbook/marketing/strategy-performance/index.html.md

 **Format:** `As a _____ (role in marketing), I would like to ____________(need), so that ________________(reason).`

-Mktg Strategy uses a [local issue board](https://gitlab.com/gitlab-com/marketing/marketing-strategy-performance/-/boards/2084660)within the [`Marketing` project](https://gitlab.com/gitlab-com/marketing).
+Mktg Strategy uses a [local issue board](https://gitlab.com/gitlab-com/marketing/marketing-strategy-performance/-/boards/2084660) within the [`Marketing` project](https://gitlab.com/gitlab-com/marketing).

 ### Epics